dintecom/ngx-currency/README.md

 When running in the Chrome browser, you can set code breakpoints to debug tests using these instructions:

-- From the main Karma browser page, click the `Debug` button to open the debug window
+- From the main Vitest browser page, click the `Debug` button to open the debug window
 - Press `ctrl + shift + i` to open Chrome developer tools
 - Press `ctrl + p` to search for a file to debug
 - Enter a file name like `input.handler.ts` and click the file